Thursday, December 24, 2009

 Gift #1

-oyfriend has really left me little time with my FAMILY.
+Work, an internship, school, spending time with the boyfriend has really left me little time with my FAMILY.
 However, these two weeks gave me ample time to talk to my mom, help clean up the house, and really allow the whole family to have more engagement with each other since our new house is only one rather than two stories.

 Gift #2: